madees/ADM-OSC-Chataigne-Module/README.md

 - getCartesian(sourceIndex)

 ## About example Noisette file
-Simple multiplex mapping examples for 64 objects:
+Simple multiplex mappings examples for 64 objects with d&b audiotechnik DS100 module :
-- "X,Y to X,Y" send ADM-OSC received (X,Y) cartesian positions to DS100
+- "X,Y to X,Y" send ADM-OSC received (X,Y) cartesian positions to DS100 default coordinate mapping.
-- "Z to FG" map and send ADM-OSC received Z cartesian position to FG (Function Groups) levels.
-FG1 is the lower, FG2 is the upper.
+- "Z to FG" curve map and send ADM-OSC received Z cartesian position to FG (Function Groups) levels.
+By default, the FG1 is the lower, FG2 is the upper.
-- "A,D" to "X,Y" convert and send ADM-OSC received (A,D) spheric positions to DS100
+- "A,D" to "X,Y" convert and send ADM-OSC received (A,D) spheric positions to DS100.
-- "D to level" curve map and send ADM-OSC received D distance to DS100 object level attenuation
+- "D to level" curve map and send ADM-OSC received D distance to DS100 object level attenuation.